 Recruits, Current Athletes And Fans Are Asked To Take Action

-The campaign includes calls to action for three groups.
+The NAACP’s “Out of Bounds” campaign calls for three main actions:

-Black athletes and recruits are being asked to withhold commitments from targeted programs, ask coaches and athletic directors where their universities stand on voting rights, and visit and seriously consider HBCUs.
+- Black athletes and recruits are asked to withhold commitments from targeted programs and seriously consider HBCUs.

-Current college athletes are being asked to use their platforms to elevate the issue, ask university leaders to publicly oppose racial vote dilution, and consider all available options under the transfer portal.
+- Current college athletes are asked to use their platforms to elevate the issue and ask institutional leadership for public statements opposing racial vote dilution.

-Fans, alumni, donors and consumers are being asked to stop buying tickets, merchandise and licensed apparel from targeted programs.
-The NAACP is encouraging them to redirect that spending to HBCUs, including athletic programs, scholarship funds, NIL collectives, bands and alumni foundations.
+- Fans, alumni, donors and consumers are asked to stop purchasing tickets, merchandise and licensed apparel from targeted programs and redirect that spending to HBCUs, their athletic programs, scholarship funds, NIL collectives, bands and alumni foundations.

 Campaign Will Continue Until States Change Course